dpark6060/GRP-13/grp13_container_export/README.md

       hashuid: true
 ```

-__Extended Template Functionality:__ Three additional options have been introduced for this gear
+__Extended Template Functionality:__ Additional options have been introduced for this gear
 (still unreleased for CLI):

 1. Per GRP-13-03, the header tag can be referenced in a by tag location